 Thankfully, there is usually space for an appropriate conversation about food and eating when the context is understood and appreciated.
 And, fortunately too, the realm of health-giving foods contains some low-cost and readily available options.
 My clients are glad to be reminded of them.
 Usually, they learned of them from their grandmothers as well.
 But, most importantly is when that light goes on that says that they are worthy of nourishing themselves in the best way that they possibly can.
 That they matter.
 Then this abstract matter of nutrition begins to make some sense.

-So, I guess, my main observation is that bottom line, despite our economic differences, we are first most eaters–doing the best we can with what we know and what we have at the moment.
+So, I guess, my main observation is that bottom line, despite our economic differences, we are foremost eaters–doing the best we can with what we know and what we have at the moment.
 And, that somewhere, somehow, it is always about love.
 I look back at my dilemma for some confirmation.
 Oh well.
 It has fallen fast asleep.

 Read below on the new My Plate Invitational